Table of Contents

 Once the home to Mountain Utes and then a marquee luxury resort where Dwight and Mimi Eisenhower honeymooned, Eldo today is a world-class destination for traditional climbing.
 Even the moderates can be surprisingly spicy, so heads up when tying in…even for an “easy” climb!

 Steve Levin’s excellent guidebook Eldorado Canyon, is a must-have for its accurate information and crisp color photography, but also for its authoritative history of the canyon.
 Expect phenomenal climbing interspersed with shattered ledges, unobvious route-finding, and antique, fixed gear.

-Hiring a guide for a day can help you get a sense of the area and strategies for managing the complexities.
+Hiring a guide for a day can help you get a sense of the area and strategies for managing the complexities or consider joining one of the many rock climbing camps to build out your technical skillset alongside other stoked folk.
 Whatever your psych level, Eldo delivers a rewarding day of climbing, hard won on the towering cliffs.

 Having survived the eras of piton smashing and mad bolt drilling, Eldo is truly a place of adventure where a comprehensive skill-set is demanded to negotiate often tricky descents, acrobatic sequences and sustained movement.

 by Jesse Ramos – AMGA Rock Guide and Colorado localRead full review

 Eldorado Canyon State Park - Good to Know

 Advanced.
 Better destination for more experienced climbers, or hire a guide

 Plenty of west-facing climbing; mornings are awesome!
 Afternoon winter climbing is also a great option